sabd-project/sabd-desktop/README.md

 - [ ] Autoupdaes
 - [ ] Ping data back to Keen for platform usage monitoring
 - [ ] Internationalisation
+- [ ] Get icons created for distribution

 ## HTTP API
 Web server sits on port 9100 (may need to detect if busy and pick another)